StructGPT: A General Framework for Large Language Model to Reason over Structured Data: Experiment

 For KG based QA~(KGQA), we adopt two benchmark datasets, \ie \emph{WebQuestionsSP}~(WebQSP)~\cite{Yih-ACL-16} and \emph{MetaQA}~\cite{zhang-aaai-18} for evaluation.
 The answer entities in WebQSP require up to 2-hop reasoning on the Freebase KG.
 In contrast, MetaQA contains questions in the movie domain, whose answer entities are up to 3 hops away from the topic entities on a movie KG (based on OMDb).
 According to the number of hops, it is split into three sub-datasets, \ie MetaQA-1hop, MetaQA-2hop, and MetaQA-3hop.

 For Table based QA~(TableQA), we adopt three widely-used datasets, \emph{weakly-supervised WikiSQL}~(WikiSQL)~\cite{zhong-arxiv-17}, \emph{WikiTableQuestions}~(WTQ)~\cite{pasupat-acl-15}, and \emph{TabFact}~\cite{chen-ICLR-20}.
-The first two ones are typical table-based question answering datasets, and the third one is a multiple-choice dataset that concentrates on table fact verification.
+The first two are typical table-based question answering datasets, and the third one is a multiple-choice dataset that concentrates on table fact verification.
 WikiSQL requires filtering and aggregating information over the table content, and the WTQ demands more advanced reasoning capabilities (\eg sorting).
 TabFact needs to judge whether the provided statement agrees with the facts stored in a table.

 For DB based semantic parsing~(Text-to-SQL), we adopt three public datasets, \ie \emph{Spider}~\cite{yu-emnlp-18}, \emph{Spider-SYN}~\cite{gan-acl-21}, and \emph{Spider-Realistic}~\cite{deng-naacl-21}.
-Spider is a typical Text-to-SQL dataset covers 20 databases with a set of 1034 evaluation samples.
+Spider is a typical Text-to-SQL dataset covering 20 databases with a set of 1034 evaluation samples.
 Spider-SYN and Spider-Realistic are two more challenging datasets derived from Spider.
-Concretely, Spider-SYN manually substitutes the synonyms in natural language questions, while Spider-Realistic removes the questions in the evaluation set that explicitly mention the required columns name.
+Concretely, Spider-SYN manually substitutes the synonyms in natural language questions, while Spider-Realistic removes the questions in the evaluation set that explicitly mention the required columns' names.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-For KGQA, we employ Hits@1 that assesses whether the top-1 predicted answer is correct.
-In our approach, we focus on generating the most confident answer and then check if the prediction hits any target.
-As LLMs may generate multiple answers, we also conducted a manual double-check in the end~\cite{tan-arxiv-23}, to judge if wrong answers are included.
+For KGQA, we employ Hits@1 which assesses whether the top-1 predicted answer is correct.
+In our approach, we focus on generating the most confident answer and then checking if the prediction hits any target.
+As LLMs may generate multiple answers, we also conducted a manual double-check finally~\cite{tan-arxiv-23}, to judge if wrong answers are included.
 For TableQA, we adopt two evaluation metrics, namely denotation accuracy and accuracy.
-In WTQ and WikiSQL, denotation accuracy is employed to evaluate whether the predicted answer is same as the gold answer based on set-level equivalence.
+In WTQ and WikiSQL, denotation accuracy is employed to evaluate whether the predicted answer is the same as the gold answer based on set-level equivalence.
 In TabFact, we adopt accuracy to assess the correctness of the prediction.
-For Text-to-SQL, we mainly adopt the execution accuracy (EX), which assesses whether the execution results of the predicted SQL and the gold SQL are the same.
+For Text-to-SQL, we adopt the execution accuracy (EX) to assess whether the execution results of the predicted SQL and the gold SQL are the same.

-\subsubsection{Baselines}
+\subsection{Baselines}